odacristo/phantom-installer/README.md

 # Setup

 The setup consists of two parts.
-The base system and the masternodes.
+The base system and the masternode part.

 ## 1. Base System